-The modules can be installed by the user and hence retrofitted without problem.
+The modules are installed by the user and can be retrofitted without problem.
 A firmware update of the device may be necessary in order to recognize and support certain modules.

-Switch your device off before adding or removing a module!
+Switch off device before adding or removing modules!

 1.9.9 Analog interface